-20 fully qualified urologists were trained in flexible ureteroscopy by Hu, Liu, Wang using in vitro porcine kidneys and ureters.
-They found that the average operative time improved by 39% as well as improvement on a global rating scale.
-Additionally, the authors found that a learning curve was established, plateauing at 6 training sessions.
+Twenety fully qualified urologists were trained in flexible ureteroscopy by Hu et al using in vitro porcine kidneys and ureters.
+They found a 39% improvement in average operative time, as well as improvement on a global rating scale.
+Additionally, the authors found that a learning curve was established, plateauing at six training sessions.

-16 first year medical students trained on a bench-top model or the UROMentor VR simulator in a study by Chou, Abdelshehid, Clayman, McDougall then later independently performed URS on an ex-vivo porcine kidney/ureter model.
-Both groups performed equally as well proving the concurrent validity of the animal model.
+Sixteen first-year medical students trained on a bench-top model or the UROMentor virtual reality (VR) simulator in a study by Chou et al, then later independently performed URS on an ex-vivo porcine kidney/ureter model.
+Both groups performed equally well, proving the concurrent validity of the animal model.

-Ogan, Jacomides, Shulman, Roehrborn, Cadeddu, Pearle evaluated 16 medical students and 16 residents on a virtual reality model and then followed it by a diagnostic ureteroscopy on a cadaveric model.
+Ogan et al evaluated 16 medical students and 16 residents on a VR model and then followed it by a diagnostic ureteroscopy on a cadaveric model.
 They found close correlation between VR and cadaveric performance in students but not in residents.
 Cadaveric simulation showed construct B validity due to its ability to distinguish between training levels.

-Mains, Tang, Golabek, Wiatr, Ross, Duncan, Howie, Tait, Chlosta, Kata designed a course using Thiel-embalmed cadavers to train flexible Ureterenoscopy.
-5 urological trainees and 3 faculty members demonstrated face and content validity with high level of satisfaction with the realism and quality of the tissue, however noted the difficulties in variations of anatomy between cadavers including tortuous ureters.
+Mains et al designed a course using Thiel-embalmed cadavers to train flexible ureterenoscopy.
+Five urological trainees and three faculty members demonstrated face and content validity with high level of satisfaction with the realism and quality of the tissue, however, noted the difficulties in variations of anatomy between cadavers, including tortuous ureters.

-Rai, Tang, Healy, Raslan, Somani, Tait, Nabi also utilised Thiel-embalmed cadavers and demonstrated face validity for the technique especially with regards to anatomical and haptic resemblance however it was noted that endoscopic resection.
+Rai et al also used Thiel-embalmed cadavers and demonstrated face validity for the technique, especially with regards to anatomical and haptic resemblance.
+However, it was noted that endoscopic resection safety was difficult to assess fully, as there is a lack of adequate perfusion limits training in the prevention of vascular injuries.

-Soria, Morcillo, Sanz, Budia, Serrano, Sanchez-Margallo performed a study with 40 participants comparing a bench-top model for URS with laser lithotripsy and stone removal on an ex-vivo porcine model followed by live porcine model demonstrating face, content and construct validity.
+Soria et al performed a study with 40 participants comparing a bench-top model for URS with laser lithotripsy and stone removal on an ex-vivo porcine model followed by live porcine model and demonstrated face, content, and construct validity.

-Huri, Skolarikos, Tatar, Binbay, Sofikerim, Yuruk, Karakan, Sargon, Demiryurek, Miano, Bagcioglu, Ezer, Cracco, Scoffone used both fresh-frozen and soft embalmed cadavers for training in flexible ureteroscopy in 12 inexperienced urologists demonstrating a 50.6% improvement in mean operative time with no intraoperative injuries as well as feasibility for reuse in further sessions.
+Huri et al used both fresh-frozen and soft embalmed cadavers for training in flexible ureteroscopy in 12 inexperienced urologists, demonstrating a 50.6% improvement in mean operative time with no intraoperative injuries, as well as feasibility for re-use in further sessions.